Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 1. Antibiotics

-The antibiotic Rifaxamin is considered the number 1 antibiotic choice for hydrogen or Methane dominant SIBO and is often combined with neomycin.
+The antibiotic Rifaxamin is considered the number 1 antibiotic of choice for hydrogen or Methane dominant SIBO and is often combined with neomycin when methane is present.

 Rifaxamin isn’t licensed for use against SIBO in the UK however some people do manage to get a prescription from either their GP or gastrointestinal consultant.
 The IBS and SIBO clinic practitioners work closely with a private GP who is happy to prescribe Rifaxamin when suitable.